Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ## Using MesiboUI
 Mesibo offers you ready to use UI modules which you can use it in your app.
 Mesibo UI modules are completely customizable.
 MesiboUI consist fragment that can be loaded in your own activity and you will be able to see Mesibo chatUI and UserListUI in no time.
+MesibiUI is basically a fragment that can be loaded anywhere.
+You can load it from anywhere in your app just by loading  fragment in your activity.

 ## Mesibo UI Fragments